UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

 * Avery D. Andrews.
 2007.
 The Major Functions of the Noun Phrase.
 In Timothy Shopen (ed.)
 Language Typology and Syntactic Description: Clause Structure (2nd ed), Cambridge University Press, Cambridge, United Kingdom, pp. 132-223.
 (1st edition, 1985.)
 * Sandra A. Thompson.
 1997.
 Discourse Motivations for the Core-Oblique Distinction as a Language Universal.
 In Akio Kamio (ed.)
 Directions in Functional Linguistics.
 Benjamins, Amsterdam, the Netherlands, pp. 59-82.

+### Determining the Language-Specific Criteria for Core Arguments

+A useful approach is to start with _primary transitive clauses,_ i.e. clauses with predicates that license the semantic roles of agent (actor) and patient (undergoer) in the prototypical sense.
+Verbs describing violent actions are often good examples:

+* _George killed the dragon._

+Such verbs have two core arguments.
+The more active argument (the agent) is said to have the grammatical function **A.** The other argument (the patient) is said to have the grammatical function **P.** Then we note the coding strategies and grammatical rules that, within the language, are typical for arguments with the functions A and P, and we generalize to clauses with other predicates that receive the same treatment, regardless of their semantic roles.
+Such predicates will be called transitive and their arguments will also have the functions A and P, respectively.
+For instance,

+* _John loves Mary._

+is a transitive clause, _John_ has the function A because it behaves the same way as _George_ in the dragon killing example, and _Mary_ has the function P because the grammar treats her the same way as the dragon in the first example.
+Semantic roles are no longer important: John is an experiencer rather than actor, and Mary may not be affected by his love; she may not even be aware of it.

+Now we can recognize that a predicate has two core arguments, and, consequently, we can also recognize predicates that have only one (regardless whether they have an additional _oblique_ argument).
+Clauses headed by such predicates are intransitive and their single core argument is said to have the grammatical function **S.**

+Finally, we define that nominal arguments with functions S and A should be called subjects and labeled [nsubj](), and arguments with functions P should be called objects and labeled [obj]().
+We also say that the subject is the “more core-like” argument of the two; nevertheless, it depends on language-particular criteria whether there is a scale of “coreness”, and how it can be measured.

 ## Coding Strategies